-Welcome to the English Department at The Open University.
+Welcome to the English at The Open University.
 We teach a wide range of literature, offering you the opportunity to engage with writing from the time of Shakespeare up to the present day.
 You can include English Language and Creative Writing courses as part of your degree.
 Around 11,000 students a year study with us.
 We hope you will want to join them.

 English is a highly rewarding and enjoyable subject to study whether at degree or postgraduate level.
 It provides you with new perspectives on novels, poetry, drama, and other forms of literary expression.
 Studying English helps to foster effective reading, writing and critical analysis – skills which are applicable to most professions.
 Such study entails developing a wide knowledge base.
 You will be encouraged to explore literary works in terms of aesthetics, cultural values and social relevance.
 Engagement with the subject will help you to clarify historical perspectives and pressing concerns that define our world.

-Members of the English Department are highly regarded academics with an enormous range of expertise and experience in preparing open and distance learning materials.
+Members of the English discipline are highly regarded academics with an enormous range of expertise and experience in preparing open and distance learning materials.
 Our degrees and diplomas are recognised as among the best in the country, offering in-depth and up-to-date study of a range of authors, historical periods, themes and critical methods.
 They include attractively presented and engagingly written textbooks, teaching material in digital forms and interactive forums to provide a learning experience that is constantly fresh and exciting.
 You have the flexibility of studying at home, but there are opportunities to meet fellow-students and tutors at face-to-face sessions, and to communicate by means of computer forums.
 All our courses are taught by enthusiastic and friendly Associate Lecturers with experience of supporting part-time students.